hdgarrood/purescript-numeric-hierarchy-guide/rings.rst

 An important thing to note is that in a ring, multiplication need not be commutative!
-A ring in which the multiplication operation is commutative is called a *commutative ring.* So far, all the rings we have seen have commutative, but we will soon see some examples of non-commutative rings.
+A ring in which the multiplication operation is commutative is called a *commutative ring.* So far, all the rings we have seen have been commutative, but we will soon see some examples of non-commutative rings.

 One last thing that I should mention quickly: just as there is a trivial monoid and a trivial group, there is a trivial ring with just one element, usually written :math:`\{0\}`.
 This ring is called the **zero ring**.
-It is not very interesting so we often rule it out by saying we a dealing with a "non-zero ring"; this phrase is nothing more than a shorthand for "any ring but the zero ring".
+It is not very interesting so we often rule it out by saying we are dealing with a "non-zero ring"; this phrase is nothing more than a shorthand for "any ring but the zero ring".